 1525 Senate Street

-Bryant Walker Smith is an associate professor in the School of Law and (by courtesy) the School of Engineering at the University of South Carolina.
-He is also an affiliate scholar at the Center for Internet and Society at Stanford Law School and co-director of the University of Michigan Project on Law and Mobility.
-He previously led the Emerging Technology Law Committee of the Transportation Research Board of the National Academies and served on the US Department of Transportation's Advisory Committee on Automation in Transportation.
+Bryant Walker Smith is an associate professor in the School of Law and (by courtesy) the School of Engineering at the University of South Carolina, as well as an affiliate scholar at the Center for Internet and Society at Stanford Law School.

-Trained as a lawyer and an engineer, Bryant advises cities, states, countries, and the United Nations on emerging transport technologies.
-He coauthored the globally influential levels of driving automation, drafted the leading model law for automated driving in the United States, and taught the first legal courses dedicated to automated driving (in 2012), hyperloops, and flying taxis.
-His students have developed best practices for regulating scooters, and he is writing on what it means to be a trustworthy company.
+Trained as a lawyer and an engineer, Smith advises cities, states, countries, and the United Nations on emerging transport technologies.
+He coauthored the globally influential levels of driving automation, drafted a model law for automated driving, and taught the first legal course dedicated to automated driving [pdf] (in 2012).
+Smith is currently writing on what it means for a company to be trustworthy.
 His publications are available at newlypossible.org.

-Before joining the University of South Carolina, Bryant led the legal aspects of automated driving program at Stanford University, clerked for the Hon.
+Before joining the University of South Carolina, Smith led the legal aspects of automated driving program at Stanford University, clerked for the Hon.
 Evan J. Wallach at the United States Court of International Trade, and worked as a fellow at the European Bank for Reconstruction and Development.
-He holds both an LL.M. in International Legal Studies and a J.D. (cum laude) from New York University School of Law and a B.S. in civil engineering from the University of Wisconsin.
-Prior to his legal career, Bryant worked as a transportation engineer.
+He holds both an LL.M. in International Legal Studies and a J.D. (cum laude) from New York University School of Law and a B.S. in Civil Engineering from the University of Wisconsin.
+Prior to his legal career, Smith worked as a transportation engineer.